-The 2021 Storm Drainage Study included a preliminary design of a dry pond system for the South part of the City that currently drain to Whitmore Avenue E at PTH 20.
-The preliminary design is based on the City's preferred 'distributed-pond' conceptual design alternative, with additional relief of the Whitmore Avenue E. ditch to the Northeast Storm Drain.
-The drainage plan addresses the drainage from existing development on Main Street S, drainage entering the ditch on Whitmore Avenue from an area north of Whitmore Avenue near First Street SE and post-development runoff from all the currently undeveloped (agricultural) lands within this area of the City.
+The 2021 Storm Drainage Study included a preliminary design of a dry pond system for the south part of the city, which currently drains to Whitmore Avenue E at PTH 20.
+The preliminary design is based on the City's preferred 'distributed-pond' conceptual design alternative, with additional relief of the Whitmore Avenue E ditch to the northeast Storm Drain.
+The drainage plan addresses the drainage from existing development on Main Street S, drainage entering the ditch on Whitmore Avenue from an area north of Whitmore Avenue near 1st Street SE, and post-development runoff from all the currently undeveloped (agricultural) lands within this area of the City.